-She is also the founder and Director of the School for Compasionate Action: Meditation, Yoga and Education Support for Communities in Need.
-SCA is a not for profit that trains teachers, psychologists and health care providers to integrate mind and body practices into their professions.
+She is also the founder and Director of the School for Compassionate Action: Meditation, Yoga and Education Support for Communities in Need.
+SCA is a not for profit organisation that trains teachers, psychologists and health care providers to integrate mind and body practices into their professions.
 SCA also provides classes to people in chronic pain, with illness, those suffering from PTSD, and at-risk youth.

 Jill turned to meditation and yoga over 30 years ago to successfully heal from a debilitating physical condition with acute pain.
 Her personal triumph became the inspiration and drive to guide as many people as possible in utilizing and understanding their own mind, heart and body to help themselves.